vikingdata/articles/databases/mysql/MySQL_variables.md

 * skip-replica-start : Important if you don't  want replication to start when the system starts.
 * log_slow_replica_statements : If you want to log slow queries from replication.
 * replica_compressed_protocol : May save network speed over cpu usage.
-* replica_parallel_workers] default 4 in later versions of MySQL.
-If threads update the same row, one thread is rolled back and will continue when the other thread is done.
+* replica_parallel_workers :  default 4 in later versions of MySQL.
 *  replica_preserve_commit_order=ON.
-This prevents gaps from occuring.
+This prevents gaps from occurring.
 * report_host : This should always be setup.
 Match it with DNS.
 * Stop stop collisions from multiple masters
    * auto_increment_offset : Adds X to the starting point defined for this server for new rows.
    * auto_increment_increment : determines the starting point.
-   * NOTE: auto_increment_increment should be euqal or more than the highest auto_increment_offset.
+   * NOTE: auto_increment_increment should be equal or more than the highest auto_increment_offset.

 * * *
 <a name=s>Clusterset</a>